JeffreyRichter/MCP/sep.md

 #### tools/call

-A "tools/call" MCP request will be implemented as an HTTP PUT request to the "/tools/{toolName}/calls/{toolCallID}" endpoint.
+A "tools/call" MCP request is implemented as an HTTP PUT request to the "/tools/{toolName}/calls/{toolCallID}" endpoint.
 The body of the HTTP request will contain the JSON object representing the `params` field of the `ToolCallRequest`, without the `name` field since this is already specified in the URL path.
 The `toolCallID` will correspond to the `id` field of the JSON-RPC request.
 The response body will contain a JSON object representing the `ToolCallResult`.

 ##### Example Request